alex-aspell/gallery-of-my-life/README.md

 ### To Do
     [x] Set up folders, packages, and dependencies
     [x] Add a database
-    [x] Find picture and put them in project
+    [x] Find picture and put it in project
     [ ] Build html with AngularJS
     [ ] Connect client.js to html
     [ ] Display one photo on the DOM on initial page load